SheenaShahangian/CS601_HW6_Shahangian/README.md

 I've attempted to add some new features beyond the standard requirements listed in the rubric.
 These include:

 * I have tested my program in Google Chrome, Firefox, and Safari to ensure it works as expected in multiple browsers.
+* I have opted to host my assignment (see live link above).
 * I have designed and styled my page so that it is a clean and easy to use user interface.
-* I have used new ES6 features, such as arrow functions, let and const, and string template literals.
-I have also used an async function, per the professor's recommendation (ES8).
-* While not explicitly asked for in the instructions, I have opted to write my degree data back into the html page, so the user doesn't have to reference the console if they don't want to.
-* I have ensured that I have not only checked the status code of the response, but that I have a catch statement that gracefully handles those issues.
+* As mentioned above, rather than only adding one additional example of a Vue feature or event, I added  three events for the timeline portion of the page, so that when a user clicks each button, a different method is called.
+I have also used Vue data binding multiple times, which was not required.
+I have also used the double curly braces to populate data from my Vue instance into the html page.
+My goal here was to make sure I tested out as many of the features in the module content as I saw fit.
 * Per the professor's recommendation, I have opted to use let and const rather than var for declaring my variables, as I wanted to experiment with having block level scope, which var does not offer.
 * I have thoroughly commented all of my code, to make it easy to understand and come back to in the future.
-* While not explicitly mentioned in the instructions this week, I made sure to run my HTML and CSS through the validators to ensure they don't produce any errors.
+* I have run my CSS through a validator.
+For my HTML, while it was stated we didn't need to use validators, as Vue isn't compatible with them, I opted to use it just to make sure I didn't have any non-Vue related errors.
+It's worth noting, the validator will say things, like I don't have any alt text or I don't have an img src.
+I do have these, but I have used Vue to specify them this week.
+The validator cannot understand that, though.
+However, I have ensured that there are no non-Vue related errors.